robaho/cpp_orderbook/README.md

 ## Summary

-This is a C++ implementation of a financial exchange order book.
+This is an ultra high pergormance C++ implementation of a financial exchange order book capable of processing more than 20M orders per second on commodity gardware.
 It is inspired by the Go version in [go-trader](https://github.com/robaho/go-trader).

 It uses [cpp_fixed](https://github.com/robaho/cpp_fixed) to perform fixed decimal point integer math.